Written CairoVolt Warranty Delivery Within Egypt

 FacebookX

 You bought a power bank 6 months ago and it used to fully charge your phone twice.
 Now it barely manages one charge — and does not even complete it.
-Before you say "the product is defective" or "this cheap brand is trash," know that 80% of premature power bank deaths are caused by user mistakes, not manufacturing defects.
-This is based on real data from tracking 300+ customers at CairoVolt.
+Before you say "the product is defective" or "this cheap brand is trash," it is worth knowing that a large share of premature power bank capacity loss comes from everyday usage habits, not manufacturing defects — a pattern well documented in lithium-battery research and manufacturer care guidelines.

 ⚠️ Quick Warning: Power banks die early due to 5 mistakes: (1) Draining to 0% constantly — this destroys lithium cells 3x faster.
 (2) Leaving it in a parked car during summer (60-70°C) — heat reduces capacity by 20% in 3 months.
 (3) Charging with a counterfeit charger that outputs unstable voltage.
 (4) Daily pass-through charging.
 (5) Storing it empty for months.
 The fix: recharge at 20%, store at 50%, and keep it away from heat.